Agile Planning | Agile Scrum Master

 Agile Planning improves when it is paired with flow and outcome evidence.

-- Flow measures - Use cycle time, WIP, and aging work in progress to understand capability and constraints.
+• Flow measures - Use throughput, cycle time, WIP, and aging work in progress to understand capability and constraints.

-- Forecast accuracy - Compare forecast ranges to actual outcomes to improve assumptions and planning policies over time.
+• Forecast calibration - Compare forecast ranges to actual outcomes to improve assumptions and planning policies over time, without turning forecast accuracy into a performance target.

 Agile Planning is iterative planning across horizons that aligns goals, prioritizes work, and adapts scope based on feedback, capacity, and changing context